aaravdit/Drag-and-Drop-Project/README.md

 # Drag-and-Drop-Project
-This is a repository that i created on this day 11th June
+This is a repository that i created on this day 11th June using HTML, CSS, JAVASCRIPT